threefoldfoundation/www_tf_cloud/content/signup/archive.md

 # Join OurZone™ Revolution

-### Be the First to Experience the Future of Neo–Entrepreneurial Freezone
+### Be the First to Experience the Future of Neo Freezone

-Join our exclusive community and be part of the revolutionary Neo–Entrepreneurial Freezone that's transforming the way businesses operate. <br>
+Join our exclusive community and be part of the revolutionary Neo Freezone that's transforming the way businesses operate. <br>
 <br>
 <button>[Sign Up Now](mailto:info@ourworld.tf)</button>